-If you don’t have any popsicle molds, here’s the ones I use.
-They are durable and BPA free.
+If you don’t have any popsicle molds, here are the ones I use.
+They are durable and BPA-free.
 The molds fit nicely in the tray and provide just the right amount of support and the lids snap on and off without any hassle.
-They also wash up quick and easily.
+They also wash up quickly and easily.
 I love the bright yellow color, it makes me feel happy just looking at them.

 - 1 can full-fat coconut milk (at room temperature)

 - 1 or 2 teaspoons vanilla (you can adjust this to get the amount of vanillaness you prefer)